-The Digital Accountability and Transparency Act of 2014 (DATA Act) is the nation’s first open data law.
-It directs the federal government to transform all spending information into open data.
+The Digital Accountability and Transparency Act of 2014, or DATA Act, is the nation’s first open data law.
+It requires the U.S. federal government to transform its spending information into open data.

-The DATA Act takes two basic steps.
-First, it requires the Treasury Department and the White House Office of Management and Budget to establish government-wide data standards for the spending information that agencies already report to Treasury, OMB, and the General Services Administration.
-All agencies must begin reporting standardized spending information by May 9, 2017.
+The DATA Act took two basic steps.
+First, it required the Treasury Department and the White House Office of Management and Budget (OMB) to establish government-wide data standards for the spending information that agencies report to Treasury, OMB, and the General Services Administration (GSA).

-Second, the DATA Act requires Treasury and OMB to publish all of this spending information for free access and download on the government’s USASpending.gov website by May 9, 2018.
+Second, Treasury and OMB must publish this standardized spending data for free access and download.

 For current updates on the DATA Act, browse the Data Coalition’s latest DATA Act posts.